 The Ancient God Who Rules High School: Competition in schools, Moloch, metrics.
-It’s a lot of things smashed into one.
+It’s a lot of things smashed into one, with nice-looking pictures.

 Instrumental Rationality: A summary of how rationality designed to be helpful goes into two-ish categories.
 Helpful for understanding how different skills all fall under the same category of “rationality”.

 The Post-CFAR Series: A series of five essays that develop ideas I had after attending a Center for Applied Rationality workshop.
-Features a mix of practical advice and high-level philosophizing, and forms the basis of my current views on rationality.
-Probably best read as a follow-up to the above.
+Features a mix of practical advice and high-level philosophizing on the nature of rationality.
+(There’s a PDF compilation of all ~20 pages here: Post-CFAR Workshop Compilation.)

-Realistic Expectations: More conceptual than the others.
-Examines how practicing mental self-improvement techniques is actually much more like practicing a physical task.
+Realistic Expectations: Examines how practicing mental self-improvement techniques is actually much more like practicing a physical task.
 Focuses on rescaling expectations to be more inline with reality.